Israel approves 184 new settlement homes

 Har Homa and Pisgat Zeev settlements are in a part of the West Bank that Israel annexed to Jerusalem after capturing the territory in the 1967 Middle East war.
 The annexation was not recognised internationally.

 Palestinians are seeking a state in East Jerusalem, the West Bank and Gaza Strip.
-They say Israeli settlements, regarded as illegal by most countries, could deny them a viable, contiguous country.
+They say Israeli settlements, regarded as illegal by most countries, could deny them a viable, contiguous state.

 Israel regards Pisgat Zeev and Har Homa as neighbourhoods of Jerusalem that it would keep under any future peace deal with the Palestinians.

-The two sides resumed U.S.-brokered peace talks in July, but the negotiations appear to be going nowhere.
-Washington is struggling to formulate agreed principles that would extend the talks beyond an original April target date for a final deal.
+The two sides resumed U.S.-brokered peace talks in July, but the negotiations appear to be going nowhere, with the future of settlements a major stumbling block.